Welcome to the Mabbott Poe TEI (Text Encoding Initiative) editions page. For more information on TEI, please follow this link.

 Mabbott Poe TEI Editions Background:

 In summer 2018, Jeffrey A. Savoye of the Poe Society of Baltimore referred us to a copy of James A. Harrison's sixteen-volume edition of The Complete Works of Edgar Allan Poe (1902) in the University of Iowa Library's Special Collections.
 The library's Mabbott Poe collection of books has two copies of the Harrison edition, neither of which we had taken the time to look at yet.
-Inspired by Savoye's tip, we consulted the two copies and found that the most battered of the two, its broken spines repaired with green electrical tape to match the binding, served Mabbott as a textual workshop of sorts, where he could talk back to and build upon the work of his predecessor.
-The annotations clearly demonstrated to us that Harrison's edition not only provided a foundation for Mabbott's preparation of his own edition of Poe, but also referred to the documents collected in Mabbott's research files, which is currently Mabbott Poe's main exhibit.
+Intrigued by Savoye’s tip, we consulted the two copies and found that the most battered of the two, its broken spines repaired with green electrical tape to match the binding, served Mabbott as a textual workshop of sorts, where he could talk back to and build upon the work of his predecessor.
+The annotations clearly demonstrated to us that Harrison's edition not only provided a foundation for Mabbott's preparation of his own edition of Poe, but also referred to the documents collected in Mabbott's research files: the online Mabbott Poe's main exhibit.
 Soon after, we began to consider how a digital facsimile edition could represent the relationship between Mabbott's work with The Complete Works of 1902 and his preparatory files of scraps, ephemera, and facsimiles.

 This particular affordance of XML is exactly what makes the electronic version of Mabbott's marked-up copy of Harrison's Poe possible and instructive.
-The electronic text highlights formal features of Mabbott's editorial process: for the most part, the editorial appratus he constructed around the printed text, consisting mainly of collation marks (numbered paragraphs and lines), and his notes indicating his search for Poe's own sources.
+The electronic text highlights formal features of Mabbott's editorial process: for the most part, the editorial apparatus he constructed around the printed text, consisting mainly of collation marks (numbered paragraphs and lines), and his notes indicating his search for Poe's own sources.
 However, the e-text also underscores the challenges we continue to face as we translate paper-based, hand-inscribed materials into electronic texts.
-A comparison of scans of the text and the electronic text reveals XML's formal limitations, which consist, most obviously, of the formal language's inability to represent the placement of Mabbott's manuscript annotations, not to mention teh difference between handwriting and print.
+A comparison of scans of the text and the electronic text reveals XML's formal limitations, which consist, most obviously, of the formal language's inability to represent the placement of Mabbott's manuscript annotations, not to mention the difference between handwriting and print.